ralfbiedert/ffsvm/README.md

 * `svm_type` must be `c_svc`
 * `kernel_type` must be `rbf`
-* All attributes must start from `0`, there must be no sparse attributes.
+* All attributes must start with index `0`, there must be no sparse attributes.